zhouxh19/ChatBase/README.md

 $ python copy_config_example.py
 # The generated configuration files are in the configs/ directory
 # basic_config.py is the basic configuration file and doesn't need to be modified.
-# diagnose_config.py is the diagnostic configuration file and needs to be modified according to your environment.
 # kb_config.py is the knowledge base configuration file, you can modify DEFAULT_VS_TYPE to specify the storage vector library of the knowledge base, and you can also modify the relevant paths.
 # model_config.py is the model configuration file, you can modify LLM_MODELS to specify the models used.
 The current model configuration is mainly for knowledge base search, diagnostic-related models have some hard coding in the code, and will be unified here later.
 # prompt_config.py is the prompt configuration file, mainly for LLM dialogue and knowledge base prompts.